mozzzzy/arguments/README.md

 	fmt.Println(*vPtr, vErr)
 }
 ```
-In this example, the first element of Options.ValidatorParams is the minimum of -port value.
+In this example, the first element of Options.ValidatorParam is the minimum of -port value.
 And the second element is maximum.
 If you run with `-port 65536`, `aras.Parse()` method returns error like following result.
 ```sh
 $ go run valiate.go -port 65536